 Located west of Hyde Park and bordered by Notting Hill and Knightsbridge, Kensington High Street is the commercial heart, and South Kensington, often described as ‘London’s cultural heartland’, is one of the most affluent areas in London.
 There are also lots of interesting architecture and hidden pockets of interest in the area, so it’s well worth strolling through the streets that run off the main roads.

-Museums, Galleries & Music
+- Museums, Galleries & Places of Interest

 The Natural History Museum exhibits elements of natural history, such as plants, ecosystems, animals, paleontology and much, much more.
 Famous for the huge dinosaur skeleton that dominates the main hall, many of the collections have great historical as well as scientific value, with several specimens collected by Charles Darwin.
 It would be easy to pass a day browsing the exhibits there are lots of specific children’s activities such as games, quizzes and downloads.